leomatei/angular_django_pp/README.md

 #### Prerequisites

-Use Node 16, you might need nvm
+Use Node 16 or 18, you might need nvm

+if you get this error
+ opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ],
+library: 'digital envelope routines',
+reason: 'unsupported',
+code: 'ERR_OSSL_EVP_UNSUPPORTED'

+use node 18 and run `$env:NODE_OPTIONS="--openssl-legacy-provider"`, then retry `ng serve`